 We rely on a combination of patent, copyright, trademark and trade secret laws, and non-disclosure, confidentiality and invention assignment agreements to protect our intellectual property rights.
-As of December 31, 2008, we had eleven issued U.S. patents and twenty-eight pending U.S. patent applications.
+As of December 31, 2009, we had thirteen issued U.S. patents and thirty pending U.S. patent applications.
 Cutera, CoolGlide, Solera, Xeo, AcuTip, Limelight, Pearl, ProWave 770 and Titan are only some of our trademarks.
 We have trademark rights to these names and others in the United States and certain other countries.
 We intend to file for additional patents and trademarks to continue to strengthen our intellectual property rights.

 We license certain patents from Palomar and pay ongoing royalties based on sales of applicable hair-removal products.
 The royalty rate on these products ranges from 3.75% to 7.50% of revenue.
 The patents are set to expire in February 2013 and February 2015.
 Our revenue from systems that do not include hair-removal capabilities (such as our Solera Titan) and revenue from service contracts are not subject to these royalties.
 In addition, in 2006 we capitalized \$1.2 million as an intangible asset representing the ongoing license for these patents, which is being amortized on a straight-line basis over their expected useful life of 9-10 years.
-We also have a technology sublicense purchased in 2002, and a trademark license which we purchased in 2007, which are being amortized over their expected useful lives of ten and two years, respectively.
+We also have a technology sublicense purchased in 2002, which is being amortized on a straight-line basis over its expected useful life of 10 years, and a trademark license purchased in 2007, that was amortized over its expected useful lives of two years.